webgme/webgme-cwl/docs/Examples/examples.rst

 scenarios where the use of CWL models gives a boost to productivity.

-Example 1: Building graph classification workflow
+Building a graph classification workflow example
 ===============================================================
 Problem statement
 ______________________